L4rsG/F-Heat_QGIS/docs/example.rst

         :width: 100 %
         :align: center

 #.
-Do not forget to enter 1 at `possible_route` in the feature attributes.
+Do not forget to enter 1 at `possible_route / Moegliche_Route` in the feature attributes.

     .. figure:: images//example/9netanalysis24.png
         :alt: 9netanalysis24.png
         :width: 100 %
         :align: center

 #.
-In addition, we can select the nearby streets that we do not want to include as routes and enter 0 for their `possible_route` attribute.
+In addition, we can select the nearby streets that we do not want to include as routes and enter 0 for their `possible_route / Moegliche_Route` attribute.
 Do not forget to toggle the editing mode once you are finished to save the layer.

     .. figure:: images//example/9netanalysis25.png
         :alt: 9netanalysis25.png